rblopes/generator-phaser-plus/README.md

     ![Screenshot](media/screenshot.png)

-3. When the installation of the development kit completes, fire up your project running:
+3. After the installation of the development kit finishes, fire up your project running:

     ```sh
-    npm start
+    npm start                           # Or: `yarn start`
     ```

 ### Generators

-`generator-phaser-plus` comes with a few handy generators to solve some common Phaser game development tasks.
+`generator-phaser-plus` comes with a few handy generators to speed up some common Phaser game development tasks.

 >   **HINT**: You can read a short description of what a command does running it with the `--help` option.